Targeting talent, investing in excellence, facilitating success

 Educator enrichment programme

-The June/ July contact session, in addition to learner development, also promotes educator enrichment.Maths and Science educators from the same schools as the learners are invited to participate in week-long professional development programme.
+The June/ July contact session, in addition to learner development, also promotes educator enrichment.Maths and Science educators from the same schools as the learners are invited to participate in a week-long professional development programme.
 Educators participating in the programme receive input from various experts on effective methods of teaching the mathematics and science curriculum.
 The educator enrichment programme aims to academically and socially enrich educators who are part of the programme.